What Causes Cataract

 Experts believe that although the cause of cataracts remains unknown, oxidative stresses can lead to the destruction of proteins and enzymes in the lens, which causes the lens to be cloudy.
 Consuming Vitamins and Anti-oxidants has been shown to reduce the risk of developing cataracts and their progression.

 CATARACT DIET RECOMMENDATIONS

-- Vitamins A, C, E and Beta carotene are also very important for cataract.
-Always incorporate foods that are rich in these vitamins.
+- The vitamins A, C, and E, as well as beta-carotene, are very important in cataracts.
+Include foods rich in vitamins.

 - Carrots, eggs, squash, moringa pods and leaves, and green leafy veggies are all rich in Vitamin A.

 - Sweet potatoes, avocados, and wheat germ are all rich in vitamin E.

 - Apples, strawberries, cranberries Emblica (Amla), grapefruit, kiwi, and orange are all rich in Vitamin C.

 Moderate Consumption of Foods

 Limit the consumption of fried, oily and canned foods.

 Avoid foods with high sugar and calorie content.
 Foods that are frozen, preserved, or non-organic should also be avoided.